 If you as curious as we are and love history, than it is fair to wonder how some foods are named.
 They are certainly the opposite of what the name reflects.

 Based on the results of our research, we did find that deviled eggs dates back to the 18th century in the culinary world where they used to describe highly seasoned, boiled or fried eggs as deviled eggs.

 You do not need much to make these elegant eggs.
 Here’s a quick overview of the ingredients that are needed to make this recipe for your next family celebration.

 - Crab meat – Best to use real crabmeat, not the imitation crabmeat.

 - Hard-boiled eggs – This is needed to make this dish!

-- Old bay seasoning – Will add a slight kick, but you can also use ¼ tsp cayenne pepper, Scotch-bonnet pepper, or jalapeño pepper.
+- Old bay seasoning – Will add a slight kick, but you can also use ¼ teaspoon cayenne pepper, Scotch-bonnet pepper, or jalapeño pepper.

 - Dijon mustard (not photographed) – the acid in Dijon mustard adds a kick to the seafood.

 - Avocado (Avonaise) Mayonnaise: Will add richness to the egg yolk mixture.